JoosepAlviste/JoosepAlviste.github.io/pages/projects/serieslist.md

 calculating the latest seen episodes for users and the next episode they should watch.

-All of the written code is covered with unit and feature tests with a line coverage of 91%.
+All of the written code is covered with unit and feature tests.

 ## Continuous integration